How to Create EC2 Instance in AWS Step by Step

 Step 5: Configure Instance Details

-- How many instance you want
+- How many instances do you want

 - VPC and subnet in which you want to launch an instance

-- Assign Public Ip to instance
+- Assign Public Ip to an instance

 - Attach an IAM role to an instance etc.